 Character Separated Values(CSV) or Comma Separated Values is a file type containing plain text content with a comma or a character as separators.
-PHP provides in-built functionality to read CSV file.
+PHP provides built-in functionality to read CSV files.

 Here, we will learn to use CSV data in our application using multiple methods.

-The first method will read data from file while we can use second method to read data from any variable.
+The first method will read data from a file while we can use the second method to read data from any variable.

 Read CSV File using PHP fgetcsv()

-To read CSV file PHP provides fgetcsv() function.
-This function will read file and check CSV fields.
+To read CSV files PHP provides the fgetcsv() function.
+This function will read files and check CSV fields.

 <?php